ggarek/cocos-creator-tutorial-cannon/docs/step07.md

-# Step 07: Every meteor needs a tail!
+# Step 07: Every meteor needs a tail

 I decided to make our meteors feel more alive.
 The best thing to make any meteor look happier is a tail.